sethgabrielbrady/shopular/README.md

 ### Set Up
 1. clone from github
+2. run 'npm install'
+3. run ' grunt build'
-2. open in server in the build directory
+4. open a server in the build directory
+5. 'Done' message will appear on a good build.

 ### Current Build